NaturAdapt – A dynamic collective learning process for Climate Change Adaptation

 1. To develop the methods, tools and services that will enable managers to perform climate change vulnerability assessment and develop adaptation plans for natural protected areas

-2. To facilitate the access to operational knowledge on adaptation that respond cost effectively to the effects of climate change
+2. To facilitate the access to operational knowledge on adaptation that responds cost-effectively to the effects of climate change

 3. To support the emergence of a community of practitioners that will share and collaborate on innovations